shaunstone0/timekeeper/readme.md

 - Express

-  ...
-Used with Node.js as the web framework ...
+  Used with Node.js as the web framework

 - Express-Validator

-  ...
-Middleware used with Express...
+  Middleware used with Express

 - Mongoose

-  ...
-For Database Connection and Models for the NoSQL Database...
+  For Database Connection and Models for the NoSQL Database

 - Json Web Token

-  ...
-For user Authentication...
+  For user Authentication

 - Bcryptjs

-  ...
-For hashing the password provided by the user ...
+  For hashing the password provided by the user

 - Config

-  ...
-To keep the data safe...
+  To keep the data safe

 #### Dev Dependencies

 - Concurrently

-  ...
-To run both React and Node.js Together...
+  To run both React and Node.js Together

 - Nodemon

-  ... to Run the Node.js API in Development ...
+  to Run the Node.js API in Development